 That’s the loaded question.
 Every cloth diaper Mama will have a different answer.
 I fully endorse buying some different brands in your initial lot.
-My personal stash is a variety, but I am a particular fan of BumGenius 5.0, the TotsBots Easy Fit Star, Funky Fluff Lux and the Bummis AIO and pocket.
+My personal stash is a variety, but I am a particular fan of BumGenius 5.0 and the Funky Fluff Lux.

 Another option to consider is a trial program, where you essentially rent a mixed lot of diapers for a certain period of time for a low fee before you make your final decision.
 Renee at Lil’ Monkey Cheeks offers this possibility Canada-wide, as does Bumbini.

 I have a great post that features my Top 4 Most Reliable Cloth Diapers.

 Every washer is different and every stash of diapers is different.
 So, take these recommendations as a guideline and tweak as necessary.
 I am a wholehearted supporter of using the detergent that works best for you: do not stress about what is “cloth diaper safe.”
 Simply avoid a detergent that has a built-in fabric softer (ie: Tide with Downy), and if you or your child is sensitive to fragrance, choose fragrance free.
 I personally have used Tide Free & Gentle, now that it is available in HE!

 Read my full wash routine using Tide Free & Gentle Powder for All Machines here.